farhannysf/sentry-bot/README.md

 ![gcp-firestore-keys](https://raw.githubusercontent.com/farhannysf/sentry-bot/main/assets/docs/gcp-firestore-keys.png)

 9. Click on **"Start Collection"** again and fill Collection ID with : `channel-list` leaving the Document ID and fields blank.
-Repeat this step and create `project-list` collection without Document ID and fields.
+Repeat this step and create `user-projects` collection without Document ID and fields.

 You should end up with this configuration: